omgnetwork/omgnetwork.github.io/docs/retrieve-balances.md

 1. A user calls the `getBalance` or `getErc20Balance` function to create a RLP encoded array of balances that contain [BigNum](https://github.com/indutny/bn.js) objects.
 2. A user filters an array of balances and returns an array for desired currency (`ETH_CURRENCY` for ETH or `ERC20_CONTRACT_ADDRESS` for ERC20 tokens).
-3. A user converts the amount of each balance from Wei into a decimal number.
+3. A user converts the amount of each balance from WEI into a decimal number (optional).

-## Real-World Code Sample
+## Demo Project

 This section provides a demo project that contains a detailed implementation of the tutorial.
 If you consider integrating with the OMG Network, you can use this sample to significantly reduce the time of development.
 It also provides step-by-step instructions and sufficient code guidance that is not covered on this page.